Dental Crowns & Bridges — Orlando, FL

 When a tooth is damaged—whether by injury, decay, or even normal wear and tear—restoring that tooth is imperative.
-With a restoration, your tooth can continue to function and be a healthy component of your beautiful smile.
-Depending on the degree of damage, Dr. Maali may recommend a dental crown.
-This restoration—also known as a dental cap—encases an entire tooth to protect and reinforce the tooth.
+With dental crowns or bridges from our Orlando, FL dentist, your smile can continue to function and be whoel and healthy.
+Depending on the degree of damage, Dr. Maali may recommend a dental crown or fixed.
+This dental crown—also known as a dental cap—encases an entire tooth to protect and reinforce the tooth.
+Dental bridges attach a replacement tooth to surrounding teeth using dental crowns.

-A crown is often the preferred restoration for a tooth that is:
+A dental crown is often the preferred restoration for a tooth that is:

 - Severely cracked and in danger of splitting